freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 Server infrastructure
 ~~~~~~~~~~~~~~~~~~~~~

-At SecureDrop's heart is a pair of servers: the *Application (“App”) Server*,
+At SecureDrop's heart is a pair of servers: the Application (“App”) Server,
-which runs the core SecureDrop software, and the *Monitor (“Mon”) Server*,
+which runs the core SecureDrop software, and the Monitor (“Mon”) Server,
 which keeps track of the Application Server and sends out alerts if there's a
 problem.
 These two servers run on dedicated hardware connected to a dedicated
 firewall appliance.
 They are typically located physically inside the newsroom,